WestCoastInformatics/termhub-in-5-minutes/curl-examples/README.md

 When using an API_URL that points to an instance (such as https://api.terminologyhub.com) that requires authentication, the login call must first be used to obtain an access token.

-If running against a local server with authentication disabled, use "guest" as the access token value.

 Sample cURL Calls
 -----------------